 Modular data centers are a viable choice for disaster-prone areas due to the lower cost of deployment, their ability to be deployed in harsh conditions, and are secured more easily due to their smaller size compared to traditional facilities.

 Modular data centers have their benefits and challenges.
-Exploring and evaluating long-term vs. short-term business goals is essential before choosing a data center provider.
+Exploring and evaluating long-term vs. short-term goals is essential before choosing a data center provider.
 There are many options.
-Remember to ask the right questions when vetting your provider to ensure your business goals align with the specific provider, their solutions, and services.
+Remember to ask the right questions to ensure your business strategies align with the specific provider, their solutions, and services.

 Netrality owns and operates strategic interconnected data centers and Meet Me Rooms, providing a mix of colocation and powered shell and wholesale data center solutions driven by fiber-dense, network-rich interconnection environments.
 Contact us today to learn more!